Merchant Navy deck officer Navigation officer

 3. What you'll do

-You may work on deck, below deck or on the bridge of a range of different ships.
+You may work on a range of ships, including:

-Your day-to-day tasks will vary depending on your rank.
+Your day-to-day tasks will depend on your rank:

-As a deck officer in the Royal Fleet Auxiliary (civilian-crewed ships operated by the Ministry of Defence), you could monitor helicopter movements and nuclear biological chemical damage (NCBD) control.
+As a deck officer in the Royal Fleet Auxiliary (civilian-crewed ships operated by the Ministry of Defence), you could support the Royal Navy in areas like fighting or humanitarian relief.

 Highly Experienced: £80,000 or more